iftikhar8/thesis/chapters/empirical/docs/outline.md

-class: middle, center, blue-text, text-darken-2
 # The empirical chapter outline

----
-# Chapter aims
+## Chapter aims
 - To investigate the ontogenetic vertical migration of reef fish families off the eastern coast of Australia
   - *Question 1*: Is ontogeny the major driver of change in depth?
   - *Question 2*: Is there an overall trend downwards for ichthyoplankton during ontogeny or is it taxa specific?
   - *Question 3*: If there are changes, at which stage does it occur pre-flexion / flexion / post-flexion
   - *Question 4*: Is length a better predictor than ontogenetic stage?
----
-class: middle, center, blue-text, text-darken-2

 # Methods

----
-# The reef fish
+## Fish collected
-- Reef associated fish were identified down to eight families:
+* Reef associated fish were identified down to eight families:
   - Scarid (9 species)
   - Labrid (81 species)
   - Synodontid (7 species)